-8.4 Project Governance, Roles and Responsibilities
+8.1.4 Project governance, roles and responsibilities

-GCP has effective management and governance arrangements in place to ensure effective delivery of projects, including an established project management toolkit based on the PRINCE2 methodology.
-The CSET Phase 2 scheme shall also undertake the Infrastructure and Project Authority's Project Initiation Routemap, utilising its associated tools and following its approach.
+GCP has effective management and governance arrangements in place to ensure effective delivery of projects, including an established project management toolkit (summarised in the Management Case).
+The C2C project shall also undertake the Infrastructure and Project Authority's Project Initiation Routemap and follow its approach.
 Capable delivery via the utilisation of best practice in project management shall maintain a focus on delivery, programme, cost and quality.
-Further, governance arrangements are to be put in place, these are outlined within Section 1.4 of the Management Case.
+Further, governance arrangements are to be put in place, these are outlined within the Management Case.

-The CSET project delivery team structure is shown in Figure 8.1.
+The C2C project delivery team structure is shown in Figure 3 below.